pedropb/machine-learning-nanodegree/classes/model-evaluation-and-validation/notes.md

 For continuous data, we need to care how close the prediction is.
 For this, we can use **Mean Absolute Error**, which is the sum of the absolute deviations from the corresponding data points divided by the number of data points.

+## Mean Squared Error

+Mean squared is the most common metric to measure model performance.
+In contrast with absolute error, the residual error (the difference between predicted and the true value) is squared.

+Some benefits of squaring the residual error is that error terms are positive, it emphasizes larger errors over smaller errors, and is differentiable.
+Being differentiable allows us to use calculus to find minimum or maximum values, often resulting in being more computationally efficient.